mrlesmithjr/docker-ansible-elkstack/README.md

 Repo Info
 =========
-This repo will be used as a collection of [Docker] [ELK Stack] related things.
+This repo will be used as a collection of [Docker] and [ELK Stack] related things.
 This will be an ongoing effort in regards to the info included.

 Usage
 -----
-In order to use the included `docker-compose.yml` you will need to follow the included info within the following folders first.
+In order to consume the [Docker] images to spin up the [ELK Stack] containers run the following to build/pull the required images:

-`Elasticsearch/README.md`

-`HAProxy/README.md`

-`Logstash/README.md`

-Or....
-I have made it simpler for consuming this and building the [Docker] images.
 ```
 docker-compose build
 ```